IMPORTANT WARNING:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- The following nonprescription or herbal products may interact with cariprazine: St. John's wort.
+- the following nonprescription or herbal products may interact with cariprazine: St. John's wort.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking cariprazine.
 Do not start this medication while taking cariprazine without discussing with your healthcare provider.

-- tell your doctor if you or anyone in your family has or has ever had impaired fasting glucose (pre-diabetes) or diabetes.
+- tell your doctor if you or anyone in your family has or has ever had pre-diabetes or diabetes.
 Also, tell your doctor if you have a low number of white blood cells, or if you have ever developed a low number of white blood cells as a side effect of a medication that you took.
-Tell your doctor if you have or have ever had seizures; a stroke; a ministroke; a heart attack; heart failure; irregular heartbeat; low or high blood pressure; high levels of cholesterol and other fatty substances in the blood; trouble keeping your balance; difficulty swallowing;or heart, liver, or kidney disease.
+Tell your doctor if you have or have ever had seizures; a stroke; a ministroke; a heart attack; heart failure; irregular heartbeat; low or high blood pressure; high levels of cholesterol and other fatty substances in the blood; trouble keeping your balance; difficulty swallowing; or heart, liver, or kidney disease.
 Also tell your doctor if you have severe vomiting, diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.

 - you should know that cariprazine may make you drowsy, and may affect your ability to think clearly, make decisions, and react quickly.
 Do not drive a car or operate machinery during your treatment with cariprazine until you know how this medication affects you.